PeerPrep/peerprep/README.md

 We recommend using our production environment for testing.
 You can find the production environment at [https://peerprep.sivarn.com](https://peerprep.sivarn.com).

-A set of email/password with admin privileges will be uploaded to Canvas through Sharing Assignment Private Info assignment.
+A set of email/password with admin privileges will be uploaded to Canvas through Sharing Assignment Private Info assignment cred.md file.

 # Testing Locally